 Programs

-The Arizona Justice Project oversees several integrated programs aimed at freeing the innocent and wrongfully convicted in the Arizona Corrections System.
+The Arizona Justice Project has several programs aimed at freeing the innocent and correcting instances of manifest injustice within the criminal justice system.

 Manifest Injustice Cases